Azure App Registration for Select SharePoint Sites

 • Click the Add Permissions button to save.

-• As an administrator, click Grant admin consent for {Your Organization}.
+• As an administrator, click the Grant admin consent for {Your Organization}.

 • Click Yes to confirm.

-Next, use the PowerShell below to set the SharePoint sites the App Registration can access.
+Next, you'll use the PowerShell below to set which SharePoint sites the App Registration is allowed to access.

 $targetSiteUrl = ‘{sharepoint site url}’